 You are asking your audience to leave behind their life situation and step fully into the present event.
 How can you best support them in doing this?
 Ask yourself, and hopefully a multi-perspective team, lots of questions:

-What kind of preparation do they need if any to be present in the event – and what triggers could be used in follow up to recreate that emotion and engage a call to action?
+- What kind of preparation do they need if any to be present in the event?
+What triggers could be used in follow up to recreate that emotion and engage a call to action?